xinswjtu/UnetGen-IFD/README.md

 # UnetGen-IFD

-This repository contains the official implementation of our paper titled *"A Novel UNet-Guided Conditional Generative Model for Data Augmentation and Application to Cylindrical Bearings Fault Diagnosis"*.
+This repository contains the official implementation of our paper titled *"A Novel UNet-Guided Conditional Generative Model for Enhancing Fault Diagnosis of Rolling Bearings Under Data-Scarce Conditions"*.

 The corresponding manuscript has been submitted to the journal for peer review.